What are the benefits of participating in the UTSC Undergraduate Research and Creative Forum?

 What is the best way to present if we have a group of two or more students?

-It’s up to you to decide how you want to present your work – creativity welcome!
+It’s up to you to decide how you want to present your work – creativity is very welcome!
+This will be discussed during presentation skills workshops and feedback sessions in March (details will be emailed to finalists).

-Send your final submission via email to nina.adamo@utoronto.ca.
+Finalists should submit a digital facsimile of their final display via email to nina.adamo@utoronto.ca.
 If the file is to large to send via standard email, you may choose to use UTSend or upload your file to your OneDrive and then share the link to the file.
-Additional details will be sent to the finalists.
+Additional details will be provided to the finalists in March 2025.

 What are the time limits for my presentation?

-Posters and creative displays will be on display through the day from 10:00am-4:00pm.
-Finalists are expected to be in attendance to present their work for 2 hours, from 1:00-3:00pm, to UTSC faculty, staff, students, librarians, friends and family who are invited to browse all the projects.
+Final displays will be available through the day from 10:00AM-4:00PM.
+Finalists are expected to be in attendance to present their work for 2 hours, from 1:00PM - 3:00PM, to University of Toronto Scarborough faculty, staff, students, librarians, friends and family who are invited to browse all the projects.
 Recognizing that attendees will be moving from project to project, you should aim to have a short presentation (no more than 5 minutes) that succinctly communicates your research or creative project to a general audience.

 (Optional) Want to provide a recording of your presentation for the Forum website?
 Here are a couple of options for you to consider: